AllTheBacteria/Phylign/README.md

 ## 4. Usage

+**Default usage is to run locally.** How to run on a cluster is described in point 6 below.

 ### 4a) Step 1: Copy or symlink the assemblies

 Copy or symlink the miniphy-compressed batches of assemblies you want to map to and place them in `asms/`.